 Having the vet examine the cat can highlight changes in their weight, coat condition, or mobility that flags up a problem early.
 And here's the rub: In cats, a problem treated early can dodge a more serious issue and extend the patient's life expectancy.

 Senior Cats - Teens onward

-Ideally the elderly cat visits the vet every three months.
+Ideally the senior cat stops by the veterinary clinic every three months.
 Conditions such as high blood pressure are 'silent' until something catastrophic happens such as sudden blindness or a stroke.
 However, the vet checking the cat's retina (back of the eye) or measuring their blood pressure can pick up this problem early and treat it.

 How Often should a Cat Go to the Veterinarian?

-Long story short, the baseline for any cat is their annual check up and booster injection.
+Long story short, the baseline of a vet visit for any cat is their annual check up and booster injection.
 As the cat ages, these visits should become more frequent.
-This is because cats are masters at hiding ill health, and it can be difficult to spot subtle changes when you live with the cat all of the time.
+This is because cats are masters at hiding health issues, and it can be difficult to spot subtle changes when you live with the cat all the time.

-Also, regular checks for adult cats mean the best of care with regards to keeping Kitty parasite free and her teeth in good shape.
-And then as she enters her senior years, a quarterly visit is a good idea, to spot early warning signs of high blood pressure, urinary infections, and age-related health problems.
+Also, generally recommended checks for adult cats mean the best of care with regards to keeping Kitty parasite free and her teeth in good shape.
+And then as she enters her senior years, a quarterly visit is a good idea, to spot early warning signs of high blood pressure, urinary infections, and age-related health issues.

 The good news is, this vigilance pays off by extending the life expectancy of your cat.
 And what cat guardian doesn't want this for their feline-friend?